maria-roestorff-udacity/birds-of-world/backend/README.md

 python3 test_rbac.py
 ```

-_Note:_ The tests works with Authentication and permission roles.
-Thats why all the secret environments should be defined.
-It is possible to run `test_no_auth.py` for tests without authentication.
+_Note:_ The tests mocks authentication and permission roles.
+It is possible to run `python3 -m unittest local/test_auth0_token.py` for tests with real auth0 tokens.
+It is important to define all the environments secrets.